mdpetters/Atmospheric-Physics-Notebooks/docs/src/instructors.md

 ## Overview
-The materials are designed for undergraduate students who have completed an introductory class in <i> Atmospheric Science </i> and <i> Atmospheric Thermodynamics</i>.
+The materials are designed for undergraduate students who have completed an introductory class in *Atmospheric Sciences* and *Atmospheric Thermodynamics*.
 However, the modules are also suitable to supplement graduate student instruction and also be used by professionals who seek simple introductory materials on the topic.

 The modules are designed for students to construct knowledge by interacting with the web-apps.
 They can do so by working alone or collaborating in small teams.
 The modules are interconnected and somewhat build on each other.
 However, the modules can also be used independently as assignments for special topics in graduate classes, which include a more mathematical treatment of the subject.